 Alien Registration Number and its Uses

 Alien Registration Number is the first piece of information required in many of the immigration forms.
-Some important forms on which it is required are Green Card Renewal Application (Form I-90), U.S. Citizenship Application (Form N-400), Employment Authorization Application (Form I-765), Petition for Relative Application (Form I-130) and more.
+Some important forms on which it is required are Green Card Renewal Application (Form I-90), U.S. Citizenship Application (Form N-400), Employment Authorization Application (Form I-765), Petition for Relative Application (Form I-130), and more.

 Note: If you are looking to prepare any immigration form then check out our immigration form preparation services.

-Where to find Alien Number?
+Where to find the Alien Registration Number?